supernova0866/FernBot/project.md

 ## Turso Migration (Planned)

-**Why Turso:** SQLite-based (libSQL), generous free tier (9GB, 500 DBs), faster latency than Supabase for a persistent Node.js bot.
-Reports stay in Discord (only user ID needed to act), so no dashboard requirement — Turso wins.
+**Why Turso:** SQLite-based (libSQL), good free tier (9GB, 500 DBs), faster latency than Supabase for a persistent Node.js bot.
+Reports stay in Discord (only user ID needed to act), so no dashboard requirement.

 **Scope:** Only `data/users.json` and `data/calls.json` migrate to Turso. `configdata.json` stays file-based on GitHub (rarely changes).